- Search The Registry

 Albert C. Antoine

 Albert Cornelius Antoine was born on this date in 1925.
-He is an African American scientist and educator.
+He is a Black scientist and educator.

 He was born in New York City, the son of Wilhelmina M. and Emmanuel E. Antoine, both of whom were natives of the British West Indies.
 Albert Cornelius Antoine received his elementary and secondary school education in the New York Public Schools.
 He attended P.S.
 184 / Cooper Jr. High School and Townsend Harris High School, where he received his high school diploma in 1941.
 He went on to earn his B.S. degree from the City College of New York and his Ph.D. in chemistry from Ohio State University.